 The highest first offer is not necessarily the best deal.
-Contingencies will still need to be worked out.
-These can sometimes get complicated and lead to you taking home less then you expected.
+Contingencies will still need to be, worked out.
+These can sometimes get complicated and lead to you taking the homeless then you expected.
 An all-cash offer should be; very seriously.
 It makes for a much smoother and quicker transaction.
 Not having to worry about lender approval or an appraisal makes the deal much more solid.

 You’ve already found your next home